spacewalk01/llama3.2-vision-webui/README.md

 ---

-# Gradio WebUI for Llama3.2-Vision Model
+# Gradio WebUI for Llama-3.2-Vision Model

 <p align="center">
   <img src="./data/image1.png" alt="Llama 3.2 Vision Model" />
 </p>

-This project uses the Llama-3.2-Vision model to generate text responses based on image inputs and accompanying text prompts.
-It utilizes the Gradio library to create a user-friendly interface for interaction.
+This project uses the Llama-3.2-Vision model to generate text responses from images and text prompts, with a user-friendly interface built using Gradio.

 ## Requirements